nilearn/nilearn/doc/manipulating_visualizing/data_preparation.rst

 the neuroimaging data to make the data more homogeneous and thus account for inter-individual differences in neuroanatomy.
-It is achieved by passing the full-width half maximum (FWHM; typically in millimeter scale) along the x, y, and z image axes by specifying the `smoothing_fwhm` parameter.
+It is achieved by passing the full-width half maximum (FWHM; in millimeter scale) along the x, y, and z image axes by specifying the `smoothing_fwhm` parameter.
 For an isotropic filtering, passing a scalar is also possible.
-The underlying function handles properly this tricky case of non-cubic voxels by scaling the given widths appropriately.
+The underlying function handles properly the tricky case of non-cubic voxels by scaling the given widths appropriately.

 .. seealso::